 - Comments, at least on popular websites, aren't conversations.
 They’re cacophonous shouting matches.'
 John Gruber of 'Daring Fireball' .

-The types of people who post on web sites in ways which undermine the value of the 'Comment' facility are many.
-Some will be quite deliberately antagonistic, some are looking for personal gain, and some simply lack full awareness of the consequences of their posts.
-What kind of posts should never be allowed to see the light of day?
+The types of people who post on web sites in ways which really undermine the value of the 'Comment' facility are many.
+Some will be quite deliberately antagonistic, some are spamming for personal gain, and some simply lack full awareness of the consequences of their posts.
+Which comments should never be allowed to see the light of day?
 More or less in decreasing order of importance, they include:

-1) Personal Abuse: According to one study at the University of Arizona, up to 20% of all Internet posts involve name-calling .
+1) Personal Abuse: According to one study at the University of Arizona, up to 20% of all Internet posts involve name calling .
 Of course this is only an average - the percentage varies across different sites.
 On some sites almost every comment will be filled with vitriol against somebody.
 On other sites, reason prevails, and this is what we should all aim for.
-There's a name for the worst offenders; they are called trolls - commenters who are deliberately offensive or controversial in their comments, even if it means going off-topic to be so.
+There's a name for the worst offenders; they are called trolls - commenters who are deliberately offensive and controversial in their comments, even if it means going off-topic to be so.
 They'll name-call, they'll make personal attacks, and they'll present their 'views' in the most extreme possible language.
 They want attention, and nothing pleases them more than to upset their victim.
-So the best way to disappoint them is not to respond.
-Better by far to just delete them.
+So the best way to disappoint them is not to respond, or maybe to ridicule them.
+Best by far for the site owner to just delete them.

 2) Spamming: We all know spam.
-In comments sections spammers may write for one reason only; they have no real interest whatsoever in the subject which is under discussion but it offers them a chance to promote their own pages, or to advertise some service or product.
+In Comments sections spammers may write for one reason only; they have no real interest whatsoever in the subject under discussion but it offers them a chance to promote their own pages, or to advertise a service or product.
 Basically they are only commenting in order to take readers away from the page.

-3) Wandering Comments: Comments which wander far from the theme of the article may need to be curbed, though that's very much up to the author / moderator of the article.
+3) Wandering Comments: Posts which wander far from the theme of the article may need to be curbed, though that's very much up to the author / moderator of the article.
 On some pages only a tiny fraction of the comments actually address the subject of the article.
-Others skate all around that subject as commenters try to move the theme to suit their own agenda.
-This may be innocent (it's quite reasonable in feedback to cover points which may have been overlooked by the author of the article) or it may be a deliberate choice to move a debate from a rational opinion to an irrational or extreme view.
+The rest skate around it as commenters try to shift the theme to suit their own agenda.
+This may be innocent (it's quite reasonable in feedback to cover points which have been overlooked by the author of the article) or it may be a deliberate choice to move a debate from a rational opinion to an irrational or extreme view.

 4) Feedback Flooding: Some readers will flood the Comments section with their own passionately held views.
 I have seen this in action.
 No sooner is a comment posted than one of these people will post back, often at greater length.
-Sometimes in a Comments section one or two correspondents may provide as much as a third or a half of all the feedback received.
-Often they may end up writing more words than the original author of the article.
-I've seen pages when one person has contributed as many as ten comments in rapid succession - one after the other - covering every aspect of the subject including many not included in the article.
-I've also seen pages in which the original author has felt the need to terminate comment posting because they simply lack the time to deal with all the posts from a handful of individuals.
+Sometimes one or two correspondents may provide as much as a third or a half of all the feedback received.
+Often they may end up writing many more words than the original author of the article.
+I've seen pages when one person has contributed as many as ten comments in rapid succession - one after the other - covering every conceivable aspect of the subject, perhaps to drown out the voices of all others.
+And I've seen pages in which the original author has decided to terminate all commenting just to put a stop to this flood of posts.

-5) Flame Wars: These are people who use a comments section to conduct their own private little war.
+5) Flame Wars: There are people who use a Comments section to conduct their own private little war.
 Usually it is not pre-meditated, but it develops when one person antagonises another, the second person reciprocates, and from that moment on, both insist on having the last word.
 It's easy to understand how it can happen!
-In themselves, the altercations may be sincerely held opinions, but the argument often tends to take the conversation far away from the subject matter of the original article.
+In themselves, the altercations may be sincerely held opinions, but the argument often tends to take the conversation far from the original subject matter, in increasingly intemperate language.

 6) Repetitive comments: Through no fault of their own, some commenters will merely echo what previous contributors have written.
-This is especially so on much discussed and controversial issues where certain arguments may get raised time and time again, and disputed time and time again.
+This is especially so on much discussed issues where certain debating points may get raised time and time again, and disputed time and time again.
 Slogans and mantras will get passed round between advocates of particular causes and then repeated ad infinitum on forums and on lobby sites.